Gil Loescher Memorial Fund

 He also believed that original research, through hours spent trawling through the archives or interviewing those closest to the phenomenon of forced displacement, was an essential task for researchers in this field.
 In the acknowledgments to his 2001 book, The UNHCR and World Politics: A perilous path, he wrote: “Over the last two decades, I have visited numerous refugee camps in Africa, Asia, and Central America as well as refugee holding and detention centres in Europe and North America… [and] interviewed or spoken with hundreds of officials, human rights and humanitarian aid agency workers, researchers, refugees, and asylum-seekers on every continent.”
 This was a defining feature of Gil’s work.

 In celebration of these two passions, and to continue Gil’s legacy, we, at the RSC, acting in conjunction with Gil’s family and friends, have established the Gil Loescher Memorial Fund.
-The fund (which, it is hoped, will be open for applications from October 2021) will support Oxford students conducting research on refugee and displacement issues, with preference given to students from low and middle-income countries or who themselves have been displaced.
+The fund will support Oxford students conducting research on refugee and displacement issues, with preference given to students from low and middle-income countries or who themselves have been displaced.

 Donations can be made through the links below:

 This Fund has been established to support the costs of original research on any topic related to refugees and forced displacement by a graduate student (Masters or DPhil) at the University of Oxford.

 Awards will be for up to £2000, and eligible costs include travel, subsistence, and data collection costs in any region of the world.

 The Fund will support research with a connection to refugees or forced displacement, ideally with policy relevance.